 After adding cool water to protect the mate, pour the hot water into the gourd.
 Instead of filtering the tea out the water and drinking it in a cup, the bombilla filters the liquid on every sip and so the leaves remain in the cup.
 Pretty cool.

 After steeping mate, experienced practitioners use different shaking methods to enhance the experience.
-They may isolate leaves to a single side of the gourd, shake the leaves in order to remove particulates, or just consume it as is.
+They may isolate leaves to a single side of the gourd, shake the leaves to remove particulates or consume them as is.

-While this process might sound daunting, the drinker can get as many cups of mate from a single batch of leaves as he or she desires.
+While this process might sound daunting, the drinker can get as many cups of meat as they desire from a single batch of leaves.
 Finally, once the flavor and effects diminish, the mate is finished.